 Emma Balnaves is an internationally respected teacher of the traditional forms and philosophies of Hatha Yoga.
-She has been teaching yoga since 1998 and is the co-founder of Shadow Yoga.
+She has been teaching yoga since 1995.

 After decades of in-depth study and research in yoga, Ayurveda, and other internal arts, Emma began incorporating the full spectrum of the yogic process in her teaching.

-In 2019 she completed her first film Agniyogana and was inspired to create this as a way to share the essence of these teachings and bring a better understanding of all aspects of the practice.
+In 2019 she completed her first film Agniyogana, which she was inspired to create as a way to share the essence of these teachings and bring a better understanding of all aspects of the practice.

 It is the ancient practices originating with the Pashupata tantrika yogins which preceded and gave rise to Hatha Yoga.

 Lord Pashupathi transformed himself into Adinath, the first teacher, who through the labours of his human disciples Matsyendranath, Gorakhnath, Jalandharnath and others gave Tantrik Hatha Yoga for the welfare and spiritual development of mankind.